-The underlying Shares have been created in accordance with the laws of the Netherlands and are denominated in Euros.
-The Shares are registered shares and the register is kept at the head office of the Triodos Bank at Nieuweroordweg 1, 3700 AB, Zeist, the Netherlands.
+The underlying Shares have been created under Dutch law and are denominated in euros.
+The Shares are registered shares and the register is kept at the head office of the Bank at Nieuweroordweg 1, 3704 EC, Zeist, the Netherlands.
 The Bank is in charge of keeping the records of the Shares in the register.
 The Shares are not freely transferable.
-The Shares will only be transferred between the Bank and the Issuer in the context of the issue of Depository Receipts in accordance with the Administration Conditions.
+The Shares will only be transferred between the Bank and the Issuer in the context of the issue of Depository Receipts in accordance with the Administrative Conditions.